 ABOUT N.C.
 COOPERATIVE EXTENSION

 N.C.
-Cooperative Extension is a strategic partnership of NC State Extension, The Cooperative Extension Program at N.C.
+Cooperative Extension is a strategic partnership of NC State University, N.C.
 A&T State University, USDA’s National Institute of Food and Agriculture (USDA-NIFA), and local governments statewide.

 Find your local center at www.ces.ncsu.edu/local-county-center.

 Based on USDA requirements, our equal opportunity statement is required on all materials produced for public information, public education and public distribution (regardless of quantity produced).

 This includes all printed and non-printed public communication resources, such as pamphlets, brochures, newsletters, letterhead, websites, news releases, advertisements, outreach letters and so forth.

 It may appear in the most convenient spot on your communication piece and can be as small as 6pt type.

 “NC State University and N.C.
 A&T State University prohibit discrimination and harassment regardless of age, color, disability, family and marital status, gender identity, national origin, political beliefs, race, religion, sex (including pregnancy), sexual orientation and veteran status.
 NC State, N.C.
 A&T, U.S. Department of Agriculture and local governments cooperating.”

 Declaración Completa (Español)